ada-af/DBooru/README.md

 1. **`<`** means less than \<value>
 1. **`>=`** or **`=>`** means bigger or equal to \<value>
 1. **`<=`** or **`=<`** means less or equal to \<value>
->Example: 'safe, width>100" will return images tagged with 'safe' tag and image width bigger than 100px
+>Example: 'safe, width>100" will return images tagged with 'safe' tag and image with width bigger than 100px

 ## Settings_file.py